slu-soc5050/lecture-09/examples/lecture-09.md

     ##               Graduate (4)  169   6.66%        14.64%
     ##                       <NA> 1384  54.53%             -

-Now, our `SPDEG` variable is converted to a factor (just by virute of being modified with `fct_relevel`).
+Now, our `SPDEG` variable is converted to a factor.
 The frequency table shows that the levels have been reordered as we wished.
+The `fct_relevel()` function will follow the order you list the labels in when the function is called.

 ## Creating Factors